18F/ogp-payroll/README.md

 You should be able to see the site at: http://127.0.0.1:4000

+>**Warning**: this is a prototype and the code should not be used and will need extensive refactoring.

 ### Public domain

 This project is in the worldwide [public domain](LICENSE.md).
 As stated in [CONTRIBUTING](CONTRIBUTING.md):